Frequently asked questions

 Available investments include mutual funds, stocks, exchange-traded funds (ETFs), bonds and CDs, and options (for those who qualify) that trade on U.S. exchanges.
-We do not allow the purchase of investments that are trading on foreign exchanges, restricted and privately held shares, non-permitted Cannabis Related Business (CRB) securities, those trading at a value of less than $1, and do not have a bid/ask on our quoting systems.
+We do not allow the purchase of investments that are trading on foreign exchanges, restricted and privately held shares, non-permitted Cannabis Related Business (CRB) securities, those trading at a value of less than $1 and do not have a bid/ask on our quoting system.

 TIAA Brokerage provides cash sweep product options that may accumulate and pay interest on the cash balance in your account.
 If any, interest accrues daily and is paid monthly.
 Interest rates are available within our Brokerage Interest Rates Disclosure online.

 All brokerage accounts are custodied by Pershing, LLC, a subsidiary of The Bank of New York Company, Inc. Member FINRA, NYSE, SIPC.
 Accounts are covered up to $500,000 and Pershing provides excess coverage through underwriters at Lloyd's of London.
 Neither SIPC protection nor the additional excess of SIPC insurance policy protects against loss due to market fluctuation of investments.
 An excess claim would only arise in the unlikely event that Pershing fails financially and client assets for a covered account cannot be located due to theft, misplacement, destruction, burglary, robbery, embezzlement, abstraction, failure to obtain or maintain possession or control of client securities, or to maintain the special reserve bank account required by applicable rules.
 Read the SIPC Asset Protection Reference Guide for more information.

 No Transaction Fee (NTF) Exchange-Traded Funds (ETFs) are no-load Exchange Traded Funds for which TIAA Brokerage does not charge a transaction fee or a commission to buy or sell.
 Research NTF ETFs within the online ETF tools under the Research tab, within your account online.